krnak/ztrezor/doc/suite.md

 - [ ] Suite is able to request and cache Zcash Full Viewing Key via `ZcashGetViewingKey` message
 - [ ] Suite is able to request Orchard and unified addresses via `ZcashGetAddress` message
-- [ ] Suite is able to run `SignTx` protocol extented by Orchard parametrs and shielded inputs and outputs.
+- [ ] Suite is able to run `SignTx` protocol extended by Orchard parameters and shielded inputs and outputs.

 ## Suite <-> `zingolib` requirements